VillzVic/Flutter_Clock/README.md

-# flutter_redux
+# flutter_Clock

-A new Flutter application.
+A clock representation made with flutter

 ## Getting Started